LionSR/TeXRA/README.md

 ### 1. CoAuthor Backend

 A robust Python package that serves as the engine for AI-assisted text processing and generation.
-It interfaces with LLMs like OpenAI's GPT and Anthropic's Claude to perform a variety of academic writing tasks.
+It interfaces with LLMs like OpenAI's GPT and Anthropic's Claude to perform a variety of academic writing agents.

 Key features:

-- Multiple task support: correct, polish, draw, adapt, and more
+- Multiple agent support: correct, polish, draw, adapt, and more
 - LaTeX document processing
 - Automatic figure and TikZ extraction
 - Version control integration (latexdiff functionality)